 Making the decision to pursue membership in a fraternity or sorority is indeed an important one, and should not be made casually.
 Membership is a privilege and like any successful organization, there are obligations which accompany membership.

-Spring recruitment is the centralized process in which Fraternity/Sorority leaders plan and implement specific events for potential new members and active members to meet and highlight the unique components of one fraternity to another.
+Spring recruitment occurs throughout January and is the primary form of recruitment on campus.
+It is a centralized process in which Fraternity/Sorority leaders plan and implement specific events for potential new members and active members to meet and highlight the unique components of one group to another.
 The process is mutually selective which means that potential new members make decisions about returning to a future chapter event while the chapters are extending invitations for future events to men and women they are interested in extending a bid to.
 Though the process is not perfect, potential new members who remain objective, genuine, and intentional about their decisions, are most pleased with the outcome of Recruitment.

 Once registered, potential new members will be assigned to a Recruitment Counselor, or Rho Chi, who disaffiliates from her own chapter in order to serve as an unbiased, pressure-free resource for the women.
 If a woman is not eligible because of grades or judicial reasons, a staff member from Campus Life will contact that woman over winter break once grades are posted.
 Potential New Members begin by attending events hosted by all sororities and throughout the four rounds, narrows down her preferences and attends fewer sorority events, however potential new members are required to attend every event she is invited to.
 On the final night of recruitment, potential new members rank their top two sorority choices but will not receive more than ONE BID for membership.
 A high percentage of women receive a sorority bid for membership, but there is no guarantee that all women will receive a bid.

 - $100 Early-Bird Registration Fee Sept 1 – Oct 31

 Registration Will Open September 1st and closes on December 1st.